carlosmunoz/zanata-wiki/Localize-Zanata.md

 ```
 We can manually fix this (at the moment only 3 such strings).
 I haven't figured out an automated way to clean this up and Zanata doesn't support mismatch source and target either.
 So I remove all generated plurals.
 GWT compiler will give a warning saying missing plural form but it will work.

+GWT also use different fall back rule then normal java properties localization.
+If in GWT module (i.e. Applciatin.gwt.xml) you specified some supported locale(s), i.e. ja, the properties file XXX_ja.properties must be available and compelete at compile time(so that GWT can generate the permutation).
+It will only fall back to English if user requested locale is NOT listed in gwt.xml.
+Therefore even if the translation is not 100% complete, you ought to have English strings as placeholders in the translation file.
+GWT generate skeleton contains all the English placeholder.
+Currently we have a script to combine Zanata translation and the skeleton to make sure it won't break the build.

 #### Steps to generate GWT properties file and push pull:

 1. cd into zanata-war

-2. mvn process-test-resources -Dgwt-i18n
+2. mvn zanata:push
- > This will trigger profile gwt-i18n and ask GWT compiler to generate resource bundle for us.
-It will also copy those properties files into correct location.
-Enabled locales will have translation skeleton and it will REPLACE existing translation.
+ > This has command hook to trigger profile gwt-i18n and ask GWT compiler to generate resource bundle for us.
+It will also rename and move those properties files into correct location.
+Enabled locales will have translation skeleton.
 This is to make sure translation files are pre-filled with contents which is necessary for GWT compiler to compile later on.

-3. mvn zanata:push -Dzanata.pushType=both
- > Push type must set to both so that no translation is left empty.
-Hence merge type MUST be auto (default) so that existing translation won't get wiped.

-4. mvn zanata:pull
+3. mvn zanata:pull
+ > This will again has command hook to trigger profile gwt-i18n to generate resource skeletons before pull.
+After pull there is another command hook to combine pulled translation (may not be 100% complete) and generated skeleton file and put it under target/classes.
+Subsequent build without "clean" will see these files on classpath.

 #### Things to note
-* GWT properties are pre-filled with English therefore it's hard to know whether it has been actually translated or not.
-Thus the project require review.
-This can be used to filter as well as QA.

-* We use command hook to copy GWT generated xxx_default.properties to java convention xxx.properties before push.
-There is also a command hook to remove those after push.
-If you abort the push, those files will stay.
-It will prevent GWT compiler to work.
-To remove them manually, run
- > mvn -Dgwt-i18n groovy:execute -Dgroovy.script=RemoveJavaDefaultProperties.groovy

 * At the moment only a few locales are enabled on Zanata server.
 Those are with high percentage translation rate in ["Zanata server" project](https://translate.zanata.org/zanata/project/view/zanata-server).
 This is configured in faces-config.xml.
 GWT follows the same.
 To enable more locales:

     * edit faces-config.xml